7 Weeks Pottery Wheel Throwing Course (Beginners) - Mornings

 - Practice on your individual pottery wheel with clay and your own wareboard.
 We will provide you with a wareboard, poly sheet, and a name label for your wareboard at the beginning of each course.

 - At the end of your course we will ask you to select your favourite 3 pieces that you made throughout the 7 weeks, and we will fire and glaze them for you, and contact you when they are ready for collection - usually within a few weeks after the class.
-You can also enrol on a glazing course if you would like to glaze your own pieces.

 We really hope you will enjoy your time on the wheel as much as we enjoy teaching it, and hope to see you soon in our School of Pottery!

 Your clothes and shoes will get wet and dirty from clay splashes so please wear comfortable clothes that you do not mind getting messy.
 Please bring your own apron and a hand towel.

 For workshops/courses that do not include us glazing your piece for you, you may take some of your pots to air-dry at home if you wish, so please bring small boxes (like Tupperware or cardboard) to bring your creations home with you.
 Please note these pieces will be decorative only, and not be suitable for holding water or food.